Wolkabout/WolkGatewayModule-Modbus/README.md

 WolkGateway Module Modbus library, is built from `out` directory by invoking `make` in terminal

-Note: If you're working in CLion, setup the project by importing the project as existing CMake project, installing the conan plugin, and setting the CMake generation path in Settings/Build, Execution, Deployment to 'out'

 Configuring Module
 --------------------
 Module configuration consists of 2 configurations files